110 S. Pine Street, Suite 221

 - General interests: golfing, backpacking, gardening, ocean sports

 To effectively provide public works services to all City residents in a courteous, responsive, responsible and efficient manner.

-- Identify, procure, and integrate a new comprehensive fleet software system to increase efficiency and enable comprehensive reports necessary for budgeting and analysis of the fleet equipment.
+- Identify, procure, and integrate a new comprehensive fleet management software system.
+This system will save staff time, increase efficiency, and create more comprehensive reports necessary for budgeting and analysis of the City’s fleet equipment.

 - Begin upgrade of City traffic signal equipment to enhance signal coordination and operation, and allow remote intersection surveillance and signal timing modifications.